tchumahee/Register-of-Fixed-Assets/README.md

 ![alt text](https://github.com/tchumahee/Register-of-Fixed-Assets/blob/master/screenshots/location-assets.png?raw=true)

 ## Transfer Lists Tab
 Transfer lists are identified by the date created in the list viewable list.
-They additionally include information on assets transfered, their previous and new owner, as well as the previous location from which it was transferred and the new one.
+They include information on assets transfered, their previous and new owner, as well as the previous location from which they were transferred and the new one.
 A new list can be added by clicking on the floating add button.
 From here, specific items can be chosen and their new owning employee and location chosen, after which the item is added to the list.
 After editing is completed the new transfer list can be added.

 ![alt text](https://github.com/tchumahee/Register-of-Fixed-Assets/blob/master/screenshots/transfer-lists.png?raw=true)

 ![alt text](https://github.com/tchumahee/Register-of-Fixed-Assets/blob/master/screenshots/new-asset-transfer-list.png?raw=true)

+*The project was meant as a proof of concept in terms of mobile UI development and other aspects such as security weren't considered during development.*